vkrasnoselskikh/vocab_llm_bot/README.md

 # Vocabulary Learning Tool with LLM

+If you learn external language - this tool for you!)

 This tool helps you learn and reinforce your personal vocabulary extracted from Google Docs using a Large Language Model (LLM).